-All records in a single load must be for the same for the same load datetime.
+All records in a single load must be for the same load datetime.
 This restriction is not applicable to Hubs and Links.
-We will soon be removing this restriction for T-Links, Satellites and Effectivity Satellites.
+We will be removing this restriction for other structures in the future.

 The raw staging table needs to be prepared with additional columns so that we may load our raw vault.
-Specifically, we need to add primary key hashes, hashdiffs, and any implied fixed-value columns (see the diagram).
+Specifically, we need to add hash keys, hashdiffs, and any implied fixed-value columns (see the above diagram).

-Hashing of primary keys is optional in Snowflake and natural keys alone can be used in place of hashing.
+Hash keys are optional in Snowflake.
+Natural/business keys alone can be used in place of hashing.

 We've implemented hashing as the only option for now, though a non-hashed version will be added in future releases, checkout our roadmap.

-To create a staging model, we simply copy and paste the above template into a model named after the staging table/view we are creating.
-We provide the metadata to this template, which will use them to generate a staging layer.
+To create a stage model, we simply copy and paste the above template into a model named after the staging table/view we are creating. dbtvault will generate a stage using parameters provided in the next steps.